 Energising outdoor adventures in and around Nelson

-The Nelson Tasman region overflows with beautiful scenery and outdoorsy fun things to do.
-Pack your best hiking shoes, favourite biking pants and most-effective sunscreen - the weather is famously sunny and inviting, even in winter.
+The Nelson Tasman region overflows with stunning natural landscapes and outdoorsy fun things to do.
+Pack your best walking shoes, favourite biking pants and most-effective sunscreen - the weather is famously sunny and inviting, even in winter.
 If you're staying a week or longer (and we think you should!) you'll have time for a bit of everything, from camping, biking around the vineyards and rural restaurants to sea kayaking around a fur seal colony.

 Have a Nelson adventure on a bike

-If you relish following bike trails that connect vineyards, breweries, restaurants and artisan food producers, the Tasman Great Taste Trail should be the star of your Nelson itinerary.
+If you relish following bike trails that connect vineyards, breweries, restaurants and artisan food producers, then Tasman's Great Taste Trail should be the star of your Nelson itinerary.
 Forming a loop around the Nelson Tasman region, the trail takes several days to complete in its entirety.
-Along the way you can stay at countryside B&Bs, lodges and historic hotels.
+Along the way you can stay at holiday parks, countryside B&Bs, lodges and historic hotels.

 When you only have a day available for biking, simply select a portion of the trail.
 An excellent one-day ride is the section from Richmond to Mapua and back.
 You'll get to ride around uninhabited Rabbit Island and catch a ferry to Mapua Wharf, which is packed with places to eat and drink.
 Another one-day option is the section from Motueka to Kaiteriteri, loved for its coastal scenery, fruit stalls, quirky cafes, art galleries and micro-breweries.
 Finishing point (or turning point) for this section is gorgeous Kaiteriteri Beach.
+Detours from the trail in Stoke could include visits to the Nelson Classic Cars Museum, Pic's Peanut Butter World and McCashins Brewery.
 Local bike hire operators are always happy to supply comfortable cycles and shuttle services.

 From late spring to late autumn the beaches of Abel Tasman National Park are perfect for swimming - it's unlikely you've ever seen water this clear before.